blaine-t-bush/folia/resources/posts/overland-encounters-in-barrowmaze.md

 | 5 | Vignette |
 | 6 | Location |

-Like many OSR games, this leads to an encounter on a roll of 1.
-The difference is that something always happens, even on other results.
-- **Spoor** is a hint of an upcoming encounter, like the scream of a mountain lion echoing through the hills, giant spiders' cobwebs, or the skeletal remains of a troll's meal.
+- **Spoor** is a hint of an upcoming encounter, like giant spiders' cobwebs, the skeletal remains of a troll's meal, or the screams of a mountain lion echoing through the hills.
 Roll for an encounter.
 That determines what the next encounter will be and what the spoor should hint at.
 - **Hazard** is an encounter, but not with creatures.
 It should include things like pits of quicksand, hard-to-cross raging rivers, and intoxicating poppy fields.
 - **Weather** is straightforward.
 Roll to determine a shift in the weather.
+For the Barrowmaze region, I use the simple table below which takes season into account.
 - **Vignette** is more of a scene than a hazard or encounter.
 Things like a mysterious old man selling "magical" beans or a witch flying across the night sky.
 I take a lot of inspiration from fairy tales and [d4 Caltrops's Wilderness Hexes](https://blog.d4caltrops.com/2018/03/wilderness-hexes-version-10.html).
 - **Location** gives a chance to find an interesting place off the beaten path: an abandoned village, a dragon's lair, an enchanted fairy ring, and so forth.
+The above Wilderness Hexes are great for this too.

+Hazard, Vignette, and Location are all similar to encounters in that they present an obstacle, complication, or opportunity--it's just much less likely to end in combat.

 ## Weather
 | 1d6 | SPRING | SUMMER | AUTUMN | WINTER |